MieuxVoter/mv-api-server-apiplatform/README.md

 You do not need to edit it, but you may.

+> This step of copy will eventually be automated using composer hooks.
+> That's a good first issue if you feel like it ;)

 The features are in their own repositories, so make sure you cloned the submodules as well: